 Between 1992-2002, Dr. Hall managed her own, solo primary care practice in Lawrenceville, GA where she effectively incorporated complementary medicine in the care of her patients.
 Her passion is to help people with chronic pain and disease with natural products avoiding medications.

 Dr. Hall lives in Greensboro with her partner of 32 years and plays bass in a cover band, Big Betty and the Punchbowl.

 Jackie Wait has worked in a variety of areas since she first started her medical career as an RN in 1994 including pediatrics, surgical, labor and delivery, and cancer services.
 But her true passion lies in functional medicine and nutrition and helping others obtain their personal goals for optimal function and wellness.
 She believes a holistic approach is central to success by treating the whole person: body, mind and spirit.
-She believes that God gave our bodies great abilities to heal itself and that her job is to help the process along through the regenerative medicine procedures she uses.
+She believes that God gave our bodies great abilities to heal itself and that her job is to help the process along.

 Jackie went on to complete a master's degree in nursing graduating from Gardener-Webb University and obtained national certification as a Family Nurse Practitioner by the American Association of Nurse Practitioners.
 Fueled by the sudden and unexpected loss of her mother to leukemia in 2006, she has independently studied extensively on the subjects of nutrition, physical fitness, and functional and lifestyle medicine for the past 12 years.